Y dwarf: Peculiar Y-dwarfs

 Currently only the suffix pec, standing for "peculiar" or unusual, exists for Y-dwarfs.
 Any spectral peculiarity is denoted this way, such as the Y-band peak and Y-J color of WISE 1639−6847 (Y0pec), which is different from other Y-dwarfs.
 In some cases the peculiarity is explained with a non-solar metallicity or an unusual surface gravity.
 An example is CWISE J1055+5443, for which researchers find that low gravity models fit the spectrum better, likely due to a young age.
 JWST observations found two Y-dwarfs with unusual spectral features of the carbon-bearing molecules.
 CWISEP J1047+54 showed abnormally strong CO and CO_{2} and likely weaker CH_{4}.
 Similar strong CO and CO_{2} absorption features were found in WISE J1206+8401.
 WISE J0535−75 on the other hand showed no discernable CO_{2} and almost undetectable CO, but it also showed stronger NH_{3} absorption when compared to Y-dwarfs with similar temperature.
 Another notable spectral discovery with JWST is the emission of methane in CWISEP J1935-1546, which is interpreted with the presence of an aurora.
 One of the first suspected Y-type subdwarfs is WISEA J1534−1043, which shows an unusual blue color.
-Spectroscopic observations are however required to confirm this hypothesis.
+This was confirmed with JWST, which also included the first detection of silane in a substellar object.